How we spend your money

 Increase in Council Tax charges

-There is a Council Tax increase of 4.99 per cent for 2019/20, which is made up of 2.99 per cent for general services and a specific 2 per cent ring-fenced for Adult Social Care, making a Band D council tax of £1,312.74.
+There is a Council Tax increase of 3.99 per cent for 2020/21, which is made up of 1.99 per cent for general services provided by the council and 2 per cent ring-fenced for Adult Social Care, making a Band D council tax of £1,312.74.

-For councils like Brent with social care responsibilities, the Secretary of State has made the following statement to explain increases:
+For councils like Brent with social care responsibilities, the government has made the following statement to explain the increase:

 - our planned spending for the year ahead

 - council tax levels in Brent

 The budget book provides details of our spending plans for each service for the upcoming year.

 Our annual accounts provide detailed information on spending over the past year.
 Please see the related links above for more information.